-In addition to these awards, students can contact the Office of Fellowships regarding internal and external fellowships, grants, and scholarships, or visit the Application Portal to search for awards offered through the Buffett Institute.
+In addition to these awards, students can contact the Office of Fellowships regarding internal and external fellowships, grants, and scholarships.

 Grants are awarded for students to develop and lead a research project or program related to African Studies.
 Students develop, manage, and complete a project examining an issue in African Studies related to the student's academic interests and program(s) of study.
 The project can be an extension of the research/immersion experience requirement of the African Studies adjunct major or of research completed in a past course.